How to Binge Eat Your Way Through Keelung Night Market

 A Keelung Night Market vendor standing behind a pile of chicken rolls and fish ball soup

-This stall sells several different items, including deep fried fish, fish ball soup, and braised pork rice (滷肉飯 or luroufan), but the main specialty is chicken rolls (雞捲).
+This stall sells several different items, including deep fried fish, fish ball soup, and braised pork rice (滷肉飯 or luroufan), but the main specialty is chicken rolls (雞捲), which despite the name are actually made of pork! (thank you to one reader for pointing this out!)

 For vegetarians, there’s a veggie version of this at another stall (see below)!